blitz/nix-coreboot/README.md

 # nix-coreboot

-An example of how to package Coreboot in Nix
+This repository contains a commented example of how to build Coreboot in Nix.
+See `default.nix`.